rjsf-team/react-jsonschema-form/README.md

     This keyword works when `items` is an array. `additionalItems: true` is not supported because there's no widget to represent an item of any type.
 In this case it will be treated as no additional items allowed. `additionalItems` being a valid schema is supported.
 * `anyOf`, `allOf`, and `oneOf`, or multiple `types` (i.e. `"type": ["string", "array"]` Nobody yet has come up with a PR that adds this feature with a simple and easy-to-understand UX.
+    You can use `oneOf` with [schema dependencies](#schema-depdencies) to dynamically add schema properties based on input data but this feature does not bring general support for `oneOf` elsewhere in a schema.

 ## Tips and tricks